Aandri99/redpitaya-knowledgebase/manual.rst

 Ecosystem Setup
 ****************

--Clone the Repository: Start by obtaining the Red Pitaya repository using the command: **git clone https://github.com/RedPitaya/RedPitaya.git**.
+- Clone the Repository: Start by obtaining the Red Pitaya repository using the command: **git clone https://github.com/RedPitaya/RedPitaya.git**.
--Directory Navigation: Proceed to the ecosystem directory within the repository with: **cd RedPitaya/ecosystem**.
+- Directory Navigation: Proceed to the ecosystem directory within the repository with: **cd RedPitaya/ecosystem**.
--Docker Build: To ensure a consistent build environment, use Docker with the command: **make**.
+- Docker Build: To ensure a consistent build environment, use Docker with the command: **make**.

 Deployment
 *************
 After building the ecosystem, it's ready for deployment to the Red Pitaya board.
 Ensure the board shares a network connection with your PC.

--IP Address Configuration: Define your Red Pitaya's IP address by replacing 192.168.1.100 in the command: **export REDPITAYA_IP=192.168.1.100**.
+- IP Address Configuration: Define your Red Pitaya's IP address by replacing 192.168.1.100 in the command: **export REDPITAYA_IP=192.168.1.100**.
--Ecosystem Deployment: Deploy the ecosystem using: **make install**.
+- Ecosystem Deployment: Deploy the ecosystem using: **make install**.

 It's crucial to note that specific Red Pitaya OS versions might be compatible with particular ecosystem versions.
 Always refer to the Red Pitaya documentation and release notes to ensure compatibility.